Lab 1: Entra ID Easy Button integration

 3. Click on the bookmarks menu/toolbar and select Wordpress Cloud App

-4. Just like before, you’ll only be redirected to the Azure AD login page if your prior session expired.
+4. Just like before, you’ll only be redirected to the Entra ID login page if your prior session expired.
 Accessing this app can take a while so be patient.
 Pay special attention to the address bar and you’ll notice the redirects during the authentication process.
-If prompted for creds, Login as user1@f5access.onmicrosoft.com and the password is stored in a text file named azure_ad_creds.txt on the Win10 Desktop.
+If prompted for creds, Login as user@f5access.onmicrosoft.com and the password is stored in a text file named azure_ad_creds.txt on the Win10 Desktop.

 image040